Frequently Asked Questions

 A: During the application process you will be asked to enter any TOEFL scores.
 However, If your native language is not English and TOEFL scores are needed, all official or MyBest scores from the TOEFL must be sent directly from ETS before your application will be considered complete.
 Your application will not be reviewed byt the committee unless it is complete.

 Q: Can I submit my application material without the TOEFL scores, and then after I am accepted take the tests?

-A: No. The TOEFL scores are required to be submitted before your application can be considered complete.
+A: No. If your native language is not English, all official or MyBest scores from the TOEFL must be sent directly from ETS before your application can be considered complete.
 Your application will not be reviewed by the committee unless it is complete.